old-ghost/foldora/README.md

 fd b /path/to/dir
 ```

-## Contributing
+## 🤝 Contributing

-Feel free to submit pull requests or open issues to enhance Foldora!
+Contributions are welcome!
+Feel free to open issues or submit pull requests to help improve Foldora.

-## License
+## 📄 License

 This project is licensed under the MIT License.